aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/23_DeployCoder.md

 {{% /expand %}}

 ### Next Steps
-With Coder successfully deployed and accessible, you're ready to configure IAM roles for workspace provisioning and create a CloudFront distribution to support HTTP(s)/TLS.
+With Coder successfully deployed and accessible, you're ready to configure IAM roles for workspace provisioning.
+Remember to bookmark your **Coder Access URL** for easy reference for the remainder of the workshop.